chandru89new/psst/readme.md

 }
 ```

-**If user drops a non-image file**
+**If user drops a text-based file (like html, md, txt etc)**
 ```
-error = {
+result = {
-    status: "failure",
+    status: "success",
-    message: "This type of a file can't be processed because it's not an image."
+    type: "file",
+    data: "....." (truncated text content of the file),
+    time: 154534523423 // unix timestamp
 }
 ```

-(in the next iteration, psst() will begin to handle text/text-based files like .txt, .md, .htm).
+(psst() uses the HTML 5 File API to read files)

 **If user drops a file which is not allowed**
 ```